shotofcovfefe/questionable-beta/content/posts/007-commuting.md

 Case in point.

 Some time ago, a troll posting on an internet forum blithely suggested, alongisde a list of *real* touristy things, that walking the length of the Rotherhithe Tunnel was "an absolute must" for anyone visiting London.
-For those not in the know, it's a tunnel used primarily for wheeled vehicles that takes folks between Limehouse, under the Thames, to Rotherhithe on the South side.
-It features a pedestrian walkway.
-I've long since favoured scouting out 'off the beaten track' 'hidden gems' over their more well trodden counterparts ([Atlas Obscura](https://www.atlasobscura.com/), ilysfm), and as fate would have it the Rotherhithe tunnel was right on my doorstep.
+For those not in the know, it's a tunnel for vehicles between Limehouse on the north side, south to Rotherhithe.
+There's a pedestrian walkway on one side.

+I've long since favoured pursuing 'off the beaten track' 'hidden gems' over their more well trodden counterparts ([Atlas Obscura](https://www.atlasobscura.com/), ilysfm), and as fate would have it, the Rotherhithe tunnel was right on my doorstep.
 Boom.

 Gleefully, I floated the idea to a friend who turned out to be just as gullible as me.
 Double boom.